burakbayramli/emacs-jupyter/README.md

   well such as wanting to clean up ipyton memory and starting from scratch, anytime.

-*  Markdown and LaTeX versions of the can use some refactoring.
+*  Markdown and LaTeX versions of the code can use some refactoring.

 ## Anaconda Problems